malekian78/handout_api/README.md

 # How to use?
-First we use the LTS version of Django (Django==4.2) to create the project. base on [Django Supported version](https://www.djangoproject.com/download/).First We suggest to creat virtual environment or you can ignore it.
+First we use the LTS version of Django (Django==4.2 in 2024) to create the project base on [Django Supported version](https://www.djangoproject.com/download/).
+We suggest you to creat [virtual environment](https://docs.python.org/3/library/venv.html) or you can ignore it.

 ## Clone the repo
 Clone this repo anywhere you want and move into the directory: